CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 25. You cannot make it AOS/KOS to enter the lobby with a text screen or law.

-26. You may not materialize fences.
+26. You may not materialize fences in a way that makes them one way.
+Solid material is fine.

 27. Do not set up an unfair advantage in a firefight within your base
-    Example: Where you can see and shoot someone, but they cannot see or shoot back or any other unfair advantage.
+    Example: Where you can see and or shoot someone, but they cannot see or shoot back or any other unfair advantage.

+28. Any type of one-way is not allowed.

-28. No invisible props, buttons or keypads.
+29. No invisible props, buttons or keypads.

-27. Blackout/Colorout bases are not allowed.
+30. Blackout/Colorout bases are not allowed.

-29. Maze bases are not allowed.
+31. Maze bases are not allowed.

-30. All entities are considered props - this includes cameras, text-screens, etc.
+32. All entities are considered props - this includes cameras, text-screens, etc.

-31. Keypads must be visible and directly beside the prop which they operate.
+33. Keypads must be visible and directly beside the prop which they operate.

-32. Do not materialize or hide keypads/buttons.
+34. Do not materialize or hide keypads/buttons.

-33. You may not no-collide props to act as hidden doors.
+35. You may not no-collide props to act as hidden doors.

-34. No faulty keypads (keypads disconnected from a fading door).
+36. No faulty keypads (keypads disconnected from a fading door).

-35. No crouch bases (forcing another user to crouch in order to enter your base).
+37. No crouch bases (forcing another user to crouch in order to enter your base).

-36. You cannot force someone to crouch during a raid for ANY reason
+38. You cannot force someone to crouch during a raid for ANY reason

-37. Crouching to shoot back, crouching to crack keypads, etc.
+39. Crouching to shoot back, crouching to crack keypads, etc.

-38. Sitting on a No-Collided prop to force yourself into someone's base will result in a permanent ban!
+40. Sitting on a No-Collided prop to force yourself into someone's base will result in a permanent ban!
 Staff will count this as exploiting.